orchestral/toolkit-docs/testbench-dusk/the-basic.md

 ## Running with or without UI

 Dusk 3.5+ offers the ability to run Dusk tests without UI (the browser window), and this is the default and is normally slightly quicker.
-You can switch the behaviour with the following calls:
+You can switch the behavior with the following calls:

 ```php{4,7}
 use Orchestra\Testbench\Dusk\Options;